What is Prescriptive Analytics?

-Applying prescriptive analytics is one option that can assist your business in identifying data-driven strategic decisions and help you avoid the limitations of standard data analytics practices, including:
+Applying prescriptive analytics is one option that can assist your business in identifying data-driven strategic decisions and help you avoid the limitations of standard data analytics practises, including:

 - Exhausting valuable resources on housing data that does not inform business decisions

-- Spending time sifting through unutilized data sets
+- Spending time sifting through unutilised data sets

 - Missing out on unique revenue streams and insights

 Get started by learning what prescriptive analytics actually is, and how it is different from descriptive and predictive analytics.
 Understanding how it supports business intelligence, how other companies are already using it, and how the cloud is driving it forward will give you all the tools you need to get the most out of your organisation’s data.

 What is prescriptive analytics?